luke-c-fisher/Diabetes_Classification/Data_Analysis_03.md

 was little reason to suspect a poor fit model, as such a case would involve a large gap between the errors.

-A gradient boost model using xgboost was used.
-In this model, “weak learners”, or stumps from a decision tree, are aggregated in an ensemble model.
+A gradient boost model was used through `xgboost`.
+In this model, “weak learners”, or stumps from a decision tree, are aggregated into an ensemble model.
 The residuals from this model are then scaled by a learning rate and fitted to a new model.
 This ensures error is reduced without over-fitting.
-The effects of the xgboost model are evident in the RMSE values, with the train and test, respectively, sitting at 0.39 and 0.40, down from 0.50 in the logistic model.
-Additionally, the errors are down from 0.25, with the train and test sitting at 0.23 and 0.24, respectively.
+The effects of the `xgboost` model are evident in the errors, with the train and test sitting at 0.23 and 0.24, respectively.
 This improvement in accuracy is reaffirmed by the performance metrics, with the boost model leading in accuracy and sensitivity.
+The model differs in specificity, sitting at 2 percent less than the logistic model.
+This isn’t a large concern, however, as false positives captured under specificity do not carry the same consequences as false negatives.

 ## Conclusion

-Both models above were able to predict Diabetes with acceptable accuracy.
-However, the logistic model contained RMSE values

-The boost model was able to do this without over-fitting, as the train and test RMSE’s were close together.
-This improvement in accuracy was partially due to feature selection, where the most significant predictors in the logistic model were isolated for use in the boost model.

-The resulting accuracy was an improvement from the logistic model, as was sensitivity.
-The caveat was that accuracy came at the expense of specificity, or the model’s ability to capture true negatives.
-In the context of detecting Diabetes, however, the consequences of a false positive (specificity) carry less weight than a false negative (sensitivity), in which case a diabetic would be incorrectly labeled as non-diabetic.
-As such, specificity is less of a concern, as the importance lies in the model’s ability to detect Diabetics, not non-diabetics.

-With an improvement in accuracy, our boost model is able to predict the instance of Diabetes with 75 percent accuracy.
-With